codecat/qb/Readme.md

 Sets the type of the project, which can be an executable or a (dynamic) library.
 This is specified using the keywords `exe`, `dll`, or `lib`.

 For example, to create a dynamic library, you would pass `--type dll`.

+#### `--static`
+Links statically in order to create a standalone binary that does not perform any loading of dynamic libraries.

 ### Configuration file
 It's possible to create a `qb.toml` file (in the folder you're running `qb`) to specify your configuration options as well.
 This is handy if you build a lot but don't want to pass the command line options every time.